 Two Horses Die in Fire at Belmont

 ELMONT, N.Y.
-(AP) _ Two horses were killed and a third was badly burned Tuesday night in a fire in a barn at Belmont Park Race Track, an NYRA official said.
+(AP) _ Two horses were fatally injured and a third burned Tuesday night when a fire broke out in a barn housing 40 thoroughbred race horses at Belmont Park.

-Three civilians sustained minor injuries, according to a county fire official.
+Three civilians sustained minor injuries, according to a Nassau county fire official.

 The barn, which is a receiving barn for horses not usually stabled at the track, had a lot fewer horses in it than normal because there is no racing at the track on Monday and Tuesday.